jherax/js-utils/README.md

     dateIsGreater: "The date can't be greater than today", //text of date validation in fnIsValidDate
     dateIsLesser: "The date can't be lesser than today", //text of date validation in fnIsValidDate
     validateRequired: "This field is required", //text for $.fnEasyValidate required fields
+    validateFormat: "The format is incorrect", //text for $.fnEasyValidate wrong format
     dialogTitle: "Information", //default jQuery.ui.dialog title
     dialogCancel: "Cancel", //default $.fnConfirm cancel text
     dialogOK: "Agree" //default $.fnConfirm approve text